mliu0506/amazon-nodejs/README.md

 - Clone repo.
 - Run command in Terminal or Gitbash 'npm install'
-- Run command depending which mode you would like to be on:
-    * Customer - 'npm run customer'
-    * Manager - 'npm run manager'
-    * Exective - 'npm run exective'
 - Run 'ctrl + c' to exit each mode

 ### What Each JavaScript Does